noahehall/nodeproto/packages/tools/bodyguard/README.md

 - for developers: automatically inject `@nodeproto/bodyguard` as a temporary extension into a new firefox window with hot-reloading
   - `pnpm install`
+  - `pnpm build` (extract flowtypes & build via webpack)
   - `pnpm webext:run`
-    - update `root/config.js` to target a browser other than firefox
+    - update `root/config.cjs` to target a browser other than firefox
   - go to `about:debugging#/runtime/this-firefox` and click `inspect` on `@nodeproto/bodyguard`
   - [click the iframe selector](https://developer.mozilla.org/en-US/docs/Tools/Working_with_iframes) to view the dev console of a specific element